Ayadmin12hb/dentist/README.md

 ## General Information
 The application is intended to facilitate the keeping of records for dental offices.
-It is intended for use by dental staff, not by customers.
+It is intended for use by dental staff, not by patients.
 The system uses three roles for registered users: admin, doctor, receptionist.
 Each role has specific permissions.
 The app has been created as a final project in the online course 'Python from Scratch' organized by the Software Development Academy.